-An aquatic Handy Pod is inserted under a floating house’s toilet, capturing the raw sewage and treating it within the Pod using microbial and other ecological communities enabled by the plants and their root systems.
-The Pod was successfully tested in a floating village for over three years, leading to a product that isolates and treats wastewater efficiently with no aesthetic problems in terms of smell or ‘visuals’, no mosquitoes, no chemicals, and basically no maintenance.
-The ‘proof of concept’ of the Pod and the initial village-wide program was supported by Conservation International and the Bill and Melinda Gates Foundation’s Grand Exploration Challenges Program for Water and Sanitation; the scale-up of the Pod is being trialed in 10 floating villages, supported by Canada Grand Challenges Program for Stars in Global Health.
+An aquatic Handy Pod is inserted under a floating house’s toilet, capturing the raw sewage and treating it within the Pod using microbial biofilm processes.
+The Pod was successfully tested in floating villages for over three years, leading to a product that isolates and treats wastewater efficiently with no aesthetic problems in terms of smell or ‘visuals’, no mosquitoes, no chemicals, and basically no maintenance.
+The ‘proof of concept’ of the Pod and the initial village-wide program was supported by Conservation International and the Bill and Melinda Gates Foundation’s Grand Exploration Challenges Program for Water and Sanitation; the pilot scale-up of the Pod was trialed in 10 floating villages, supported by Canada Grand Challenges Program for Stars in Global Health.

 The video above reflects the HandyPod design pre-2017, as do the two images below.
 The floating hyacinth Pod was found to be ineffective during the dry season’s historical drought (2016-2017) when, for the first time ever, floating houses were beached in less than 6″ of water.
 WW! designed a new, significantly more robust, HandyPod, as shown in photos yet to be attached.
 (Site under construction)